 Salkantay Trek & Machu Picchu

 The Salkantay Trek is a multi-day hike in Peru and a much less crowded and perhaps more scenic alternative to the traditional Inca Trail for reaching Machu Picchu.
 The view from Soraypampa/Camp One is absolutely jaw-dropping.
-After the day’s hike, I sneaked away to a valley further uptrail to witness the day’s wispy clouds light up during sunset behind the glow of one of southern Peru’s most magnificent Andean mountains.
+After the day’s hike, I ventured to a nearby valley to witness the wispy clouds light up during sunset behind one of southern Peru’s most magnificent Andean mountains.

 Upon reaching the ruins of Machu Picchu, the early morning mist began to clear, revealing the amazing setting of the ancient city.
-Alpacas roam the complex and sometimes even seem to pose for the passing tourist.
-In addition, all that rain produces some beautiful waterfalls around the access town of of Aguas Calientes, which is definitely worth a visit.
+Alpacas roam the complex and sometimes even seem to pose for passing tourists.
+Additionally, the rain produces some beautiful waterfalls around the nearby town of Aguas Calientes, which is definitely worth a visit.

 Salkantay Trek, Soraypamp Camp, Peru